 Part 1 of 3: Distributed FPGA Chassis Time Synchronization Using NI 9469 C Series Module

-The first step to building up this architecture will be to synchronize the clocks between the different FPGA chassis.
+The first step to building up this architecture is to synchronize the clocks between the different FPGA chassis.
 We’ll achieve this using the NI 9469 time sync module that was designed specifically for synchronization requirements like this.

 The NI 9469 synchronization module is essentially a high-speed digital I/O module that encapsulates the underlying digital signals to provide a simple API for synchronization functionality.